 Your help provides our homeless pets with exercise and socialization.
-All volunteers must fill out a volunteer application as well as participate in and pass our hands on orientation.
+All volunteers must be over 18 years of age, fill out a volunteer application, and participate in and pass our hands on orientation.
 Organizations or groups with more than three people- please call in advance to get more information.
 Please fill out your volunteer application, print, and bring with you.
 To sign up for your orientation class, you can call the office or sign up in person in the adoption center.

 Please read over the following policies.
 All volunteers are bound to follow the policies put forward for your safety, the safety of others, and for the safety of our animals.
 If these policies are not followed we will dismiss you from the shelter.
 Please keep in mind these are shelter animals and some have been neglected, abused, or may not like other animals.